Anti-Bot

 What Is Behavioural Bot Detection?

-Behavioural bot detection is the layer of anti-bot scoring that asks "how does this client act?" rather than "what is it?".
-It tracks mouse-…
+Behavioural bot detection is the part of anti-bot scoring that asks "how does this client act?" instead of "what is this client?".
+Instead o…

 What Is Headless Browser Detection?